AdhirajPersonal/BetterNotes/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to submit a Pull Request.
-Fork the Project
+- Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request'
+- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Push to the Branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

 ## 📄 License